uboslinux/ubos-docs/sphinx/users/networking.rst

 For details, please refer to the ``dnsmasq`` documentation.

-For example: some people use this setup to implement a DHCP "white list" so only devices that are know are allowed to obtain an IP address, which in turn will be the same every time the same device connects to the network.
+For example: you could use this setup to implement a DHCP "white list" so only devices that are know are allowed to obtain an IP address, which in turn will be the same every time the same device connects to the network.